Ae-rys/n_gram_project/README.md

 # n_gram_project

-See "readme.pdf" for more info.
+See "readme.pdf" (in french) for more info.